johnstonskj/johnstonskj.github.io/_posts/2022-12-01-Mentors-Sponsors-and-Managers.md

 interests wrapped up in these different rôles.
 Managers have specific responsibilities but are also generally rewarded for the growth of their employees and so some level of mentoring advice can be expected from your manager.
-On the other hand, it may be that your managed doesn't have a background in your discipline, or sees a specific need that an external mentor can help with.
+On the other hand, it may be that your manager doesn't have a background in your discipline, or sees a specific need that an external mentor can help with.
 Mentoring is an informal process and has to work for both mentor and mentee but in general the scope is negotiated between both.